imperva/dsfkit/README.md

    </td>
    <td>
       1. Released full DSF installation example.
       <br>2.
 Added support for DAM activation code in addition to the already supported option of a license file.
       <br>3.
+Added security groups samples to the documentation.
+      <br>4.
 Improvements and bug fixes.
    </td>
   </tr>